-When writing a test for the doWork function, we want to assert that the sum function was called.
-We don't necessarily care what the function does or that it even works; we just want to make sure since doWork relies on sum that it's actually calling the function.
-In this scenario, the only way we could be sure is if we had a way to "spy" on the sum function and know if it was ever called.
-Using a spy, we can do just that:
+When writing a test for the dowork function, we want to assert that the sum function was called.
+We don't necessarily care what the function does or whether it even works; we just want to make sure since dowork relies on sum that it's actually calling the function() function.
+In this scenario, the only way we could be sure is if we had a way to spy on the sum function and know if it was ever called.
+Using spy, we can do just that: